mars0i/pasta/doc/functionalMASON.md

 This is potentially a big drawback of functional style for agent-based modeling--worse than crossover problems, in a sense.
-Even though crossover issues are fundamental to an ABM but and it's not fundamental to an ABM that individual agents be watched, in practice watching individual states can be very useful.
-You might "blame" (but not fault) MASON for the additional complexity because it's not designed for functional programming, but if you think about it, providing inspector functionality for a functional-style ABM is by its nature not really
+Even though crossover issues are fundamental to an ABM, and it's not really *fundamental* to an ABM that individual agents be watched, in practice watching individual states can be very useful.
+You might "blame" (but not fault) MASON for the additional complexity because it's not designed for functional programming, but if you think about it, providing inspector functionality for a functional-style ABM is by its nature not really trivial:  You're trying  to watch a "thing" over time, that's thing isn't actually a single thing in functional style.
-trivial:  You're trying  to watch a "thing" over time, that's thing isn't actually a single thing in functional style.
 So inspection requires special handling that isn't needed if you just maintain a pointer to single concrete data structure, as you can easily do in a non-functional style system.

 On the other hand, Clojure makes functional updating very easy, and imperative updating verbose: You have to use `deftype` with special